mathowl/tgdejong/_pages/about.md

 <hr />

 I am an organizer of the Differential Equations for Data Science seminar [DEDS](https://scheme.hn/deds/), if you want to join our seminar mailingslist click [here](https://groups.google.com/forum/#!forum/deds-ku/join).
 I am also an organizer of the [Dynamical systems Study Group](https://mathowl.github.io/tgdejong/community/).
+This is an online open study group, please contact me if you are interested in participating

 As a first generation university graduate with a lower class background I very strongly believe in a grass-roots approach to science.
 I am very supportive of open-source.
 I think that a delta-function perspective on research is outdated in the age of model-free methods.